Blood in the Eye (Hyphema) in Children

 - No reading.
 This is to rest the eye.

-- Raising the head of your child’s bed by about 40 degrees.
-This can help your child’s body reabsorb the blood in the eye.
+- Raising the head of your child’s bed by about 30 degrees.
+This can help the blood to settle in the lower part of the front (anterior) chamber.
+This can help restore better vision more quickly.

 - Checking the pressure inside your child’s eye each day

-What are the complications from blood in the eye in a child?
+What are possible complications from blood in the eye in a child?

-The following issues may be caused by blood in the eye:
+The following problems may be caused by blood in the eye:

 - The injury may bleed again